DarrenDanielDay/babel-learning/README.md

-# TypeScriptExercise
+# babel-learning

-Just for TypeScript learning and type exercise.
+A simple trial for analysing API of JavaScript source code.